EloiSherifi/SoftwareEngineeringProject/README.md

 FrontEnd will be build with HTML/CSS/JavaScript, as for the BackEnd PHP and for the Database MySql

 ## Group Members

 Eloi Sherifi

 Aleksia Bega

 Gerhard Allamani

 Christian Lico

 Tedi Pellumbi

 Ergys Kojtari
+##

-This is a project done for the course CEN 302 Software Engineering by the above mentioned students.
+This is a project done for the course "CEN 302 Software Engineering" by the above mentioned students.